dusk-rs/dusk-social/README.md

-# RedRune Login Server
+# RedRune Social Server

-The RedRune login server is essential for validating login requests as well as passing world information to the game server.
+### Overview

+The social server, which is responsible for managing inter-social aspects of the game, is handled in this project.